Chapter 19: Q 21. (page 462)

 All the tools & learning materials you need for study success - in one app.

-from intra-industry trade?
+lead to gains from trade?

 What do you think about this solution?